kreshuklab/Kinetochores_segmentation/README.md

 ## Another thing to try:
 Harmonic embeddings are there for the 2d data and it works really good with the instance segmentation of biological images.
 The idea could be to adapt it to 3d data.

+### In progress:
+Harmonic embeddings network are based on 2d datasets -> quick trial with 2d slices for kinetochores data